Becoming a Preceptor

 Rural Intern Training Allowance

-Established under the 5CPA, the Rural Training Allowance (RTA) provides financial support to assist intern pharmacists from rural and remote areas to access compulsory intern training program activities.
-Visit the 6CPA website to learn more.
+Established under the 7CPA, the Rural Training Allowance (RTA) provides financial support to assist intern pharmacists from rural and remote areas to access compulsory intern training program activities.
+Visit the Pharmacy Programs Administrator website to learn more!

 Why the Guild ITP?